-    Yes, you may mail the Form I-751 from Japan by mailing it to USCIS in the United States.
+Yes, you may mail the Form I-751 from Japan to USCIS in the United States.

 I have conditional status and my Green Card has expired.
 Can I still go back to the United States?

-If you filed your I-751 form and received a notice of extension from the USCIS, you can return to the United States with an expired Green Card.
+If you filed your I-751 and received a notice of extension from USCIS, you can return to the United States with an expired Green Card.
 You will need to carry both the expired card and the USCIS notice.
-The notice is normally valid for one year.
-You must return to the United States within one year of your last departure or within the validation of the notice, whichever is shorter.
+The Form I-797 (Notice of Action) extends the validity of the card for a specified length of time.
+You must return to the United States within one year of your last departure or within the validity of the notice, whichever is shorter.

-I am spouse of military service member with conditional status card.
+I am a spouse of a military service member with a Conditional Permanent Resident Card.
 My Green Card expired.
-Can I still return to the U.S.?
+Can I still return to the United States?

-In general, any conditional resident who fails to have an I-751 filed in time will automatically lose legal resident status on the second anniversary of his or her date of admission.
-However, the law allows the USCIS to accept a late petition if the resident can establish that the failure to file on time was for reasons beyond his or her control.
-The decision to grant or deny the request to excuse the late filing of an I-751 rests with a USCIS adjudicating officer.
-However, there is a chance that a conditional resident who did not file an I-751 could be excluded and deported from the United States.
-In this case, he or she may not be allowed to return to the United States for many years, unless permission to return is granted.
-Therefore, we recommend for the conditional resident who did not file an I-751 to apply for a new immigrant visa on an approved petition filed by a U.S. citizen spouse/parent.
+In general, a Conditional Resident who fails to file an I-751 in time will automatically lose lawful resident status on the second anniversary of his or her date of admission.
+However, USCIS may accept a late petition if the resident can establish that the failure to file on time was for reasons beyond his or her control.
+The decision to grant or deny the request to excuse the late filing of an I-751 rests with the USCIS adjudicating officer.
+However, a Conditional Resident who did not file an I-751 could be denied entry to or deported from the United States.
+In this case, the Department of Homeland Security may place a bar on that person’s return to the United States.
+Therefore, we encourage former Conditional Residents who did not file an I-751 to apply for a new immigrant visa based on an approved petition filed by a U.S. citizen spouse or parent.

-What if USCIS does not approve removal of my conditional status?
+What if USCIS does not approve removal of conditions on my status?

-If USCIS does not approve removal of your conditional status, you lose your lawful resident status and cannot reside in the United States.
+If USCIS does not approve removal of conditions on your status, you lose your Lawful Permanent Resident status and cannot reside in the United States.